 change shape to bring things into focus

-The symptoms of presbyopia are ALSO the same for many other eye / systemic conditions.
+The symptoms of presbyopia are ALSO the same for many another eye / systemic conditions.
 One should not attempt to self-diagnose by simply going to the drugstore and buying magnifying glasses.
 Magnifiers may also cause headaches.
+Some patients with a specific prescription, can get away with using over the counter reading glasses.
+The correct power can be determined during an eye examination.